 Emblazoning In God We Trust at public schools may seem like a safe bet and politically expedient to lawmakers in this conservative state.
 However, changing demographics in South Dakota and throughout our nation may prove them wrong in the long-run.

 According to the General Social Survey, individuals who don't affiliate with any religion (often called "nones") now make up a whopping 23 percent of the population.
 That number is nearly identical to the 22 percent that identify as evangelical and the 23 percent that identify as Catholic.
-Moreover, nones have been growing steadily during the past 20 years and that's expected to continue.
+Moreover, none have been growing steadily during the past 20 years, and that's expected to continue.
 The 2014 Pew Research survey reveals that only 36 percent of college-aged students claim a religious affiliation.

 The Young Identify as Nones for Their Survival

 Some young people, seeing climate change hit us harder and earlier than had been predicted, now embrace science over religion as an act of survival.
 They reject traditional faiths, seeing them as passive with a fatalistic it's in God's hand's approach.
 They interpret In God We Trust as a sign of surrender in the battle against climate change rather than just an innocuous patriotic slogan.
 As such, a group of teens at Stevens High School in Rapid City, South Dakota proposed that the wording read In Science We Trust, but their suggestion was ignored by the school board.